reproducible-agile/reproducible-agile.github.io/short-paper-postprints.md

     - preprint
 ---

-# Citable AGILE Short Papers
+# Citable and Preserved AGILE Short Papers

 AGILE short papers from 2003 to 2019 from are published as  published as [_bronze Open Access_](https://en.wikipedia.org/wiki/Open_access#Bronze_OA).
 "Bronze" menas they lack a clearly identifyable license.